google/highway/g3doc/quick_reference.md

 `SupportedTargets()` returns a non-cached (re-initialized on each call) bitfield of the targets supported on the current CPU, detected using CPUID on x86 or equivalent.
-This may include targets that are not in `HWY_TARGETS`, and vice versa.
-If there is no overlap the binary will likely crash.
-This can only happen
+This may include targets that are not in `HWY_TARGETS`.
+Conversely, `HWY_TARGETS` may include unsupported targets.
+If there is no overlap, the binary will likely crash.
+This can only happen if:
-if:

 *   the specified baseline is not supported by the current CPU, which contradicts the definition of baseline, so the configuration is invalid; or